kstenerud/dogma/kbnf.md

 * [`condition`](#conditions)
 * [`number`](#numbers), of which there are three subtypes:
   * `unsigned`: limited to positive integers and 0
-  * `int`: limited to positive and negative integers, and 0
+  * `signed`: limited to positive and negative integers, and 0
   * `real`: any value from the set of reals

 Types become relevant when calling [functions](#functions), which must specify what types they accept and return.
 There are also type restrictions for what can be used in [repetition](#repetition), [calculations](#calculations), and [comparisons](#conditions).